Agape feast: Methodist

-Certain Methodist groups such as the Missionary Methodist Church and New Congregational Methodist Church also practice footwashing.
+In certain Methodist connexions, such as the Missionary Methodist Church and the New Congregational Methodist Church, footwashing is practiced too.

-In the Wesleyan Methodist Church, love feasts consist of bread and water from the loving-cup.
-These love feasts aim to "promote piety, mutual affection and zeal".
-Unlike Methodist Eucharist, love feasts are traditionally fenced, restricted to members, though non-members may attend once.

-Several Methodist hymns, including Charles Wesley's 1740 "The Love-Feast," were composed for this ritual:
+In the Wesleyan Methodist Church, lovefeasts consisted of bread and water that filled the loving-cup.
+These lovefeasts were said to "promote piety, mutual affection and zeal".
+Unlike the Eucharist in the Methodist tradition, lovefeasts are traditionally fenced, being only for members of Methodist churches, though non-members are permitted to attend once.
+Several Methodist hymns were written for this Christian ritual, including Charles Wesley's "The Love-Feast", penned in 1740: